 It is one of the most important things, but sometimes you will want to save this to the end as you qualify the DJ; what makes you different than the next DJ?

-One of the last questions to ask a wedding DJ?
 What does this all cost?

 Notice I put pricing on the bottom.
 Honestly, when it comes down to this, the price should be almost secondary.
-Sure everyone has budgets, but if you find the right DJ aren’t they worth the piece of mind that they will provide you on your special day?
+Sure everyone has budgets, but if you find the right DJ aren’t they worth the peace of mind that they will provide you on your special day?
 The reality is that if the DJ has explained themselves well, they will present to you the value that they will add to your special day.
 Their professionalism, their expertise, their ability to earn your trust that your wedding will be in great hands.
 Ensure that you have a proper budget in mind and you’ll be on your way to finding an awesome wedding DJ.